How to Use Cloud Storage for Video Editing Workflows

 How do video editors share large files?

 Professional editors avoid email or basic file transfer sites.
 They use specialized cloud platforms that support accelerated transfers and 'resume' capabilities.
-This ensures that if a 100GB upload is interrupted, it picks up where it left off rather than starting over.
+This ensures that if a large upload is interrupted, it picks up where it left off rather than starting over.
 They also use services that allow the recipient to preview the file before downloading.

 What is a proxy in video editing?